Please find below the latest news and opportunities in Australian, Canadian, and Aotearoa New Zealand Studies 🙂

 Deadline: 4 September 2020

 Please do let me know of any future news, opportunities, and recent publications via email at firstname.lastname@example.org, which I can then include in the fortnightly newsletter.
-For ACNZSN to work as well as it can, it will be great to receive contributions from its members 🙂 I would also encourage you to subscribe to its blog, and follow/or like its social media platforms on Facebook and Twitter.
+For ACNZSN to work as well as it can, it will be great to receive contributions from its supporters 🙂 I would also encourage you to subscribe to its blog, and follow/or like its social media platforms on Facebook and Twitter.

 Creator and Manager of ACNZSN